You want smart political talk without the meltdowns?

 Why?

-Because I got on an airplane.
+Because I got in an airplane.

-I flew a total of what, 16, 18 hours, was on the ground for six hours, and I can't think of a single question I should have asked Julian Assange that I didn't ask him.
+I flew a total of, what, 16, 18 hours, was on the ground for six hours, and I can't think of a single question I should have asked Julian Assange that I didn't ask him.

 Now, maybe you say, okay, he's not credible, but at least you got to hear him deny that he ever talked to Putin.